Swarajballal/VLounge/README.md

 All media used is for educational purpose only! personal project demo for a canteen automation with delivery page cart as future scope the site has a home page and login and logout

-Technology used are HTML CSS JS PHP and MySQL.
+Technology used are HTML CSS JS PHP and MySQL and hosted.

 ## Demo